How does nurse burnout affect patient care? Nurse burnout was very common before the pandemic also, but the pandemic has worsened the situation.

 Burnout nurses lack enthusiasm for treating patients, lack empathy and care towards patients, get irritated very easily, take more time to accomplish certain tasks, and thus impact patient safety and healthcare organizations negatively.

-Patient safety and nurse burnout goes hand in hand, as burnout among the nurses hampers their productivity, and ability to serve their patients.
+Nurse burnout and patient safety goes hand in hand, as burnout among the nurses hampers their productivity, and ability to serve their patients.
 Burnout nurses may not be able to devote the required attention and care to their patients to ensure full and proper care.

 Now let’s understand what patient safety means.